gitpod-io/retired-gatsby-website/src/docs/python-in-gitpod.md

 ```

 ## VSCode Extensions
-While the most popular Python VSCode extensions are built-in to Gitpod, here are a few "Nice to have" extensions that you can use as well.
+While the most popular Python VSCode extensions are built in to Gitpod, here are a few "Nice to have" extensions that you can use as well.

 ### ARepl for Python
 ![](./images/AReplExample.gif)